-Steve Eckman is president of York College in York, NE, his alma mater.
+Steve Eckman is chancellor of York College in York, NE, his alma mater.
+He served as York College president from 2009-2020.
 He previously served as Executive Vice President of Ohio Valley University.
 Prior to that he was the Senior Grant Officer for the J.F.
 Maddox Foundation in New Mexico.
 Most of Dr. Eckman's career has been involved in Christian Higher Education including previous work at York College and 20 years at Lubbock Christian University.

 Dr. Eckman has filled roles in Admissions, Financial Aid, Institutional Effectiveness, Research, taught as Associate Professor of Bible and served as Vice President for both Advancement and Student Development.
 Steve served as minister for the Taylor Street Church of Christ in Hobbs, NM for two year.
 His education includes an Associate of Arts from York College, a Bachelor's from Harding University, a Master of Arts and a Master of Divinity from ACU and a Doctor of Ministry from Amridge University.

 Eckman and his wife, LaRee have two grown children who live in Texas.
 Steve has spoken widely for church groups and has keynoted the National Chamber Ambassadors Convention on two separate occasions.
 He has conducted leadership camps for several years and has been asked to speak at ministry retreats and Bible camps throughout this career.
 While president of York College, Steve has served on the NAIA Council of Presidents and has been President of the Midlands Collegiate Athletic Conference.
 He also serves on the Executive Boards of the Nebraska Independent College Foundation and the Association of Independent Colleges and Universities of Nebraska.